22940dev/hugo-frameview/content/likes.md

 > Success is a few simple disciplines, practiced every day; while failure is simply a few errors in judgment, repeated every day.

+> If you want to achieve greatness, stop asking for permission.

+> Don’t rely on someone else for your self-worth; only you can be responsible for that.

 > A programmer will be able to understand a problem in full only when he has solved it at least once.

+> Know how to solve every problem that has been solved.

 > One of the hardest decisions you’ll ever face in life is choosing whether to walk away or try harder.